-Film produced by Hertfordshire University staff and students goes viral
+Film produced by University of Hertfordshire staff and students goes viral

-A seven minute video entitled “Slaughter Bots” designed to raise awareness of the dangers of autonomous weapons, produced and filmed by Hertfordshire University staff and students, has gone viral – generating half a million views in its first week of posting online.
+A seven minute video entitled “Slaughter Bots” designed to raise awareness of the dangers of autonomous weapons, produced and filmed by University of Hertfordshire staff and students, has gone viral – generating half a million views in its first week of posting online.

 This Group of Governmental Experts on lethal autonomous weapons, which was shown the film, meets regularly to make policy recommendations on this new weapons technology to the United Nations.
 The Convention concluded “that the majority of states see a legally binding instrument as the best option for addressing the challenges posed by AWS (automatic weapons systems), and that at least 20 of these want this to be a prohibition on AW”.